V1Interactive/FreeformTools/README.md

 #### Perforce Integration
 To fit studio needs, the tools come with Perforce integrations using the C# Perforce API.
+Test